 Conditioning – apply a little amount of conditioner with your fingers and evenly distribute it all throughout the hair

-Drying – you can hang the Upart wig with closure to air dry, or set it in rollers, or even use your blow dryer on low settings.
+Drying – you can hang the Upart wig with closure to air dry, set it in rollers, or even use your blow dryer on low settings.

 As you can see, you can expect your virgin human hair lace closure wig to last for over 2 years if you take good care of it.
 If it is synthetic, it might not last that long but it should serve you at least a year.
 So, look your best with your closure wig all year round!